yihaoye/data-structure-and-algorithm-study-notes/Leetcode Practices/system design/README.md

     }
 }
 ```
-旧版本 create an Index, in Elasticsearch 5.6, of name products, with 2 types : item and item_price.
+旧版本 create an Index, in ElasticSearch 5.6, of name products, with 2 types : item and item_price.
 ```json
 {
  "products": {